 'End of Sentence': Film Review | Edinburgh 2019

-A feuding father and son settle unfinished family business in Ireland in this emotionally raw road movie.
+John Hawkes and Logan Lerman play a feuding father and son who settle unfinished family business in Ireland in this emotionally raw road movie.

 A newly widowed father and his ex-con son share a fractious journey across Ireland in End of Sentence, a tragicomic road movie from Icelandic producer-turned-director Elfar Adalsteins.
-Serving as a fine showcase for the craggy, soulful, hangdog screen presence of veteran Oscar nominee John Hawkes (Winter's Bone), with solid support from former child actor Logan Lerman (star of the Percy Jackson fantasy films), this bittersweet Icelandic-Irish-U.S. co-production has some of the character-rich tone and novelistic texture of an Alexander Payne movie.
-World premiered in Edinburgh last week, it has ample potential for turning festival buzz into box office returns.
+Serving as a fine showcase for the craggy, soulful, hangdog screen presence of veteran Oscar nominee John Hawkes (Winter's Bone), with solid support from former child actor Logan Lerman (star of the Percy Jackson fantasy films), this bittersweet Iceland-Ireland-U.S. co-production has some of the character-rich tone and novelistic texture of an Alexander Payne movie.
+World premiered in Edinburgh, it has ample potential for turning festival buzz into box office returns.

 End of Sentence opens in an Alabama jail, where Frank Fogle (Hawkes) and his wife Anna (Andrea Irvine) are visiting their wayward son Sean (Lerman), who is serving time for car theft.
-Dying of cancer, Anna calmly informs Sean this will be her last visit.
+Anna, who is dying of cancer, calmly informs Sean this will be her last visit.
 Following her funeral, father and son are faced with the challenge of patching up their long-broken relationship.
 But embittered hothead Sean is in no mood for building bridges.
 Heading to California on the promise of a job, he makes it brutally clear he never wants to see Frank again.

 End of Sentence is a familiar story at heart, but beautifully observed, sensitively played and smart enough to wrong-foot audience expectations whenever the plot gets too comfortable.
 While Michael Armbruster's screenplay presses some obvious tear-jerking buttons in places, it never stoops to cheap sentimentality.
 The unresolved issues at the root of the story, with hardened cynic Sean repeatedly goading Frank for being a docile loser, have the painfully authentic feel of real family feuds.
 Even during a handful of incongruous scenes when this low-key indie drama switches gear into frenetic farce, complete with police chases and double-crossing subplots, the film retains this pleasingly crunchy kernel of truth.